tsuki-lang/tsuki/spec.md

 val correct: ?Int = 3
 ```

-The presence of a value can be queried using the `?` "check" operator, and the value can later be read using the `!` unwrap operator.
+The presence of a value can be queried using the `has_value` function, and the value can later be read using the `unwrap` function.
 ```
-if opt?
+if opt.has_value
   print("That ain't happening, sir")

-if correct?
+if correct.has_value
-  val ok = correct!
+  val ok = correct.unwrap
   print("The unwrapped value is: " ~ ok.to_string)
 ```